 Share Material Shader Code

-When packaging, you can reduce package size and memory usage by configuring Share Material Shader Code
+, you can set Share Material Shader Code

 and Shared Material Native Libraries